MAOstrander/constructive-citizen/README.md

 ![Reminders](doc-images/reminders.png)

+When you no longer need the reminder, they can be simply deleted.

 ## Future Plans
 Next Steps:
 Cultivating a more complete lesson plan for how the government works would fill out the information section more.